 LGBTQ advisors for Mayor Keisha Lance Bottoms want the Atlanta mayor to spend $100,000 to provide PrEP services to help combat the city’s HIV crisis.

 The board will ask that Bottoms allocate $95,000 to hire two part-time nurses and $5,000 for lab supplies.
-The nurses would provide PrEP services in the Fulton County Board of Health’s mobile HIV testing clinics and PrEP education and support to primary care providers, Grady Health clinics and hospitals.
+The nurses would provide PrEP servicesin the Fulton County Board of Health’s mobile HIV testing clinics, as well as PrEP education and support to primary care providers, Grady Health clinics and hospitals.

 Jonathan Russell, director of development at Woodruff Health Sciences Center at Emory University, said the project will expand access to and educate people on PrEP in Atlanta.